LibrariesHacked/data-treaders/sessions/text-adventures-in-libraries.md

 Text adventures in libraries
 ============================

-Liverpool Libraries working with young people and familes to create basic text based games using data.
+Liverpool Libraries have been working with young people and familes to create basic text based games using data.

 ### Useful links ###